Flash Point Testing Methods ASTM D56 and ASTM D93

 ASTM D56 test method covers the determination of the flash point using a Tag Closed Cup Tester (see picture below), of a liquid with a low viscosity.

-Using a graduated cylinder, 50 mL of the liquid sample is placed in the cup of the tester Both cylinder and sample being precooled, if necessary, making sure that the sample temperature at the start of the testing is 27 ± 5°C or at least 10°C bellow the expected flash point, whichever is the lowest.
+Using a graduated cylinder, 50 mL of the liquid sample is placed in the test cup.
+Both the cylinder and sample are precooled, if necessary, making sure that the sample temperature at the start of the testing is 27 ± 5°C or at least 10°C bellow the expected flash point, whichever is the lowest.
 The sample is heated at a slow constant rate.
 The ignition source is applied at specified intervals and the flash point is the lowest temperature at which application of the ignitions source causes the vapour above the specimen to ignite.
 The sample is deemed to have flashed when a large flame appears and instantaneously propagates itself over the entire surface of the test specimen.
 The observed flash point shall be corrected for barometric pressure.

-The procedure is the same as ASTM D56 with few important differences:
+The ASTM D93 procedure is the same as ASTM D56 with few important differences:

 Determination of an accurate flash point is important for a compliant classification.
 A flash point erroneously low can trigger supplementary costs related to packaging, shipping and storage.
 A flash point erroneously high can determine an incorrect less hazardous classification and implicitly wrong or missing hazards warnings making the product very dangerous for everybody involved in manufacturing, shipping, storing and using the product.